rafaLeiteee/PBI_Theme_Template/README.md

 1. Download the .json file.
 2. **Optional**: Download the "schema" folder.
 This folder contains resources that can help with development but is not required for using the template.
-3. **Optional**: Download the "theme_test.pbix" to see how the visuals respond to the theme!
+3. **Optional**: Download the "theme_test.pbix" to see how the visuals respond to the theme.
 4. Open Power BI Desktop.
 5. Start a new report or open an existing one.
 6. Go to the "View" tab in the top menu.